oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Baseline_Deployment/CONFIGURATION.md

 ## Network Firewall

 The Network Firewall service offers simple setup and deployment and gives you visibility into traffic entering your cloud environment (North-south network traffic) as well traffic between subnets (East-west network traffic).

-**Deployment Scenario**

-1. **With Baseline**

-    1.1) By Default Network Firewall is disabled.<br />
-    1.2) To Enable Network Firewall on Prod Environment.<br />
+Network Firewall can be Prod or Non Prod Enviornment.
-    1.3) Go to Folder templates/enterprise-landing-zone and tfvars file.<br />

 **Required Arguments/Parameters For Baseline Deployment on Prod**: